anudeepkasturi/SVGAnimations/README.md

 # Animated SVG

 This is a simple project I made to learn how to use Scalable Vector Graphics (SVGs) and animate them through CSS.
+I wish to apply these skills to create interactive and responsive infographics.

 ## Accessible DOM